Evidence review

 What this means when you're shopping

-Most telehealth desks offer both molecules, often at different prices — tirzepatide usually costs more.
+Most telehealth desks offer both molecules, often at different prices — tirzepatide usually costs more, and our tirzepatide price ranking tracks who's actually cheapest on that molecule this cycle and where it ships.
 Which one you end up on should be a clinical decision, not a checkout decision, so use this evidence to ask your prescriber better questions rather than to self-select.
 When you're comparing providers, our 5-minute checklist and the difference between compounded and brand-name matter more to your experience than a few percentage points on a trial chart.
 You can see how every desk prices each molecule in our provider briefs.
+And if you'd rather skip the needle entirely, the emerging oral GLP-1 pills are the next chapter of this story.
+Weight loss also isn't the only outcome these trials measure anymore — see what GLP-1s do for your heart, kidneys, and sleep apnea for the separate, dedicated trials behind those added indications.
+And if you're wondering what comes after this pair, retatrutide's phase 2 data is the most-discussed candidate, though it's still years from any approval.
 None of this is medical advice.

 Frequently asked questions